The Babys: Career

 "Almost immediately after Michael's leaving, the remainder of the band went into auditions for a replacement.
 Jonathan Cain, in fact, became Mike’s successor, but I am sure he had not been selected until after Mike left.
 The other musician was Ricky Phillips, who played bass.
-I think from what John, Wally and Tony said that it was they, and not Chrysalis, who selected these two successors, and I think that at about this same time Lookout Management ceased to be the band’s managers."
+I think from what John, Wally and Tony said that it was they, and not Chrysalis, who selected these two successors, and I think that at about this same time Lookout Management ceased to be the band's managers."

-Two American musicians became a part of the lineup following the release of the third album, Head First.
+As stated above, two American musicians became a part of the lineup following the release of the third album, Head First.
 Keyboardist/guitarist/vocalist Jonathan Cain replaced Corby, and bassist Ricky Phillips (of Nasty Habit) joined in the late fall of 1978, making it a five-piece band.
 The new quintet made their debut at the Whisky a Go Go on 31 December 1978.
+And the new lineup toured through the winter and spring of 1979 as the opening act for Alice Cooper.

 The band's fourth album, Union Jacks, (released in January 1980), produced by Keith Olsen, had a more punchy sound; the single, "Back on My Feet Again," spent a short time in the Top 40.
-Anne Marie Leclerc, who guested on Union Jacks, appeared as a backup singer on tour with the band in 1979–1980.
+And Anne Marie Leclerc (a.k.a.
+Anne Bertucci), who guested on Union Jacks, appeared as a backup singer on tour with the band in 1979–1980.
 During an extensive tour in 1980, The Babys opened for Journey, the band that Jonathan Cain would soon join.
-The band's fifth album, On the Edge, was made during the 1980 tour, and released in October 1980.
-The single, "Turn and Walk Away", reached the Top 100.
+And the band's fifth album, On the Edge, was made during the 1980 tour and released in October 1980.
+The single, "Turn and Walk Away", peaked at No. 42 on the Hot 100.

-During a performance in Cincinnati on 9 December 1980 (the day after John Lennon had been murdered), John Waite was pulled from the stage by an overzealous fan during an encore and seriously injured his knee.
-Following a subsequent final performance by the group in Akron, Ohio, the remainder of the tour was cancelled, and the group disbanded following the tour.
+During a performance in Cincinnati, Ohio on 9 December 1980 (the day after John Lennon had been murdered), John Waite was pulled from the stage by an overzealous fan during an encore and seriously injured his knee.
+After a final performance by the group in Akron, Ohio with Waite attempting to perform on crutches, the remainder of the tour was cancelled, Cain left for Journey, Waite for a solo career and the rest of the group disbanded in early 1981 after being dropped by Chrysalis.
 Although different members of the group have given various reasons for the band's demise, the general issue seems to have been disillusionment that the group never really achieved the success they felt they deserved given the quality of their albums and live shows.

-Within four years of leaving the band, John Waite had a U.S. Number One hit with Chas Sandford and Mark Leonard's "Missing You" in 1984 from his second solo album No Brakes.
-Stocker and Brock worked with Rod Stewart and other mainstream artists including Elton John and Air Supply.
-Cain joined Journey, becoming one of its primary songwriters.
-Waite, Cain and Phillips formed Bad English in the late 1980s.
-Phillips currently plays for Styx.